karl-cardenas-coding/waypoint-deployment-pattern/README.md

 ## Overview

 This project is for you to use as a starting point for deploying Waypoint into your AWS environment.
-Fork the project, and start making changes to the configuration files to get HashiCorp Waypoint up and running for your downstream consumers.
+Use the template button to get a copy of the project into your own GitHub namespace.
+Start making changes to the configuration files to get HashiCorp Waypoint up and running for your downstream consumers.

 An overview of the project can be found in this blog [article](https://cardenas88karl.medium.com/deploying-hashicorpwaypoint-as-a-shared-service-207b35927431)